-Detroit is known for many things: the auto industry, the failure of the auto industry, hockey, Motown, and lately as an example of a city gone to pot.
+Detroit is known for many things: the auto industry, hockey, and Motown.
 But there is another part of the city far fewer people seem to be aware of, and it lies directly underneath their feet.

-Created some 400 million years ago during the Devonian Period – a time when the first fish were beginning to grow legs and make their way onto land, and the first seed-bearing plants came into existence – it was the result of ancient oceans pouring into a huge basin, evaporating, and leaving huge amounts of salt behind in the process.
+Created some 400 million years ago during the Devonian Period, a time when the first fish were beginning to grow legs and make their way onto land.
+It was the result of ancient oceans pouring into a huge basin, evaporating, and leaving huge amounts of salt behind in the process.
 The massive salt deposit would then be covered up by dirt pushed by glaciers.

 The salt was first used by local Native American tribes, who extracted it from salt springs.
 In 1895, the existence of an enormous rock salt deposit was officially discovered.
 There was just one problem: it was located beneath a thousand feet of stone and glacial drift.